mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_charges

-<p>Returns a list of charges you’ve previously created.
-The charges are returned in sorted order, with the most recent charges appearing first.</p>
+Returns a list of charges you’ve previously created.
+The charges are returned in sorted order, with the most recent charges appearing first.

 <details><summary>Parameters</summary>